Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

 ### Reflect C++

-Reflective programming is a language feature that provides the ability to examine, introspect and even modify its structure.
+Reflective programming is a language feature that provides the ability of a program to examine, introspect and even modify its structure.
 C++ does not support reflection, but Matus Chochlik wrote a reflection TS implementation for clang.
+See: [link](https://github.com/matus-chochlik/llvm-project)

 We will not use this implementation because it's not part of the standard yet, but I think it's worth seeing a few examples of how it works before proceeding.